 (1) If in a response a party admits liability for the whole of the claim for an unliquidated amount but does not agree to the relevant amount sought, the party may, in the response, apply to the Court to determine the amount that should be awarded for the claim.

-(2) If a party applies to the Court to determine the amount that should be awarded for the claim under subrule (1), the Registrar must list the case for a pre-trial conference and notify the parties in writing.
+(2) If a party applies to the Court to determine the amount that should be awarded for the claim under subrule (1), the registrar must list the case for a pre-trial conference and notify the parties in writing.

 [Rule 29C inserted in Gazette 3 Jun 2008 p.
 2127.]